mmm84766/Car_Classification_Model/README.md

 ### Image Processing Techniques
 Resizing:

-All images are resized to a fixed resolution (e.g., 224x224 or 256x256 pixels) to ensure consistent input size for the model.
+All images are resized to a fixed resolution 224x224 to ensure consistent input size for the model.
-This reduces the computational burden and speeds up training and inference.

 Normalization: